polmonso/ssvm_standalone/Readme.md

 1. Install the code in $LOCALHOME/src/EM/superpixels/ or $HOME/src/EM/superpixels/

-2. Compile third-party libraries :
+2. Compile third-party libraries (linux):
-  1. Go to slic and type "cmake .; make"
+  1. Go to slic/build and type `cmake .; make` (you might have to create the build directory)
+  2. Go to libDAI024/build and type `cmake ..; make`
+  3. ITK : Download version 3.20.1 from the web sitei and use `ccmake ..` to set review flag to ON.
+Then build

+2. Compile third-party libraries (windows):
+  1. Go to slic/build and type `cmake-gui ..` and then `MSBuild.exe supervoxel.sln /p:Configuratio=Release /m`
-  2. Go to libDAI024 and type "cmake .; make"
+  2. Go to libDAI024/build and type `cmake-gui ..`
-  3. ITK : Download from the web site and use ccmake to set review flag to ON.
+  3. ITK : Download version 3.20.1 from the web site and use `cmake-gui` to set review flag to ON.
+Then build.

 3. Main code